Spider basics, body, behavior

 • Spiders have eight legs; insects have six.

-• Spiders don’t have antenna; insects do.
+• Spiders don’t have antennae; insects do.

-Spiders come in different shapes, sizes and colors–short, long, round, oblong, thin, fat, spiky, hairy, smooth, bright, dull, and more.
+Spiders come in different shapes, sizes, and colors–short, long, round, oblong, thin, fat, spiky, hairy, smooth, bright, dull, and more.
 Below are just a handful of their wide variety and, in some cases, beauty:

 Composite image of nine different spiders, showing their diversity in appearance and colors.